Holodomor denial: Douglas Tottle

 In 1987, Tottle published the book in Toronto, Canada as Fraud, Famine, and Fascism: the Ukrainian Genocide Myth from Hitler to Harvard through Progress Publishers.
-In a review of Tottle's book in the Ukrainian Canadian Magazine, published by the Association of United Ukrainian Canadians, Wilfred Szczesny wrote: "Members of the general public who want to know about the famine, its extent and causes, and about the motives and techniques of those who would make this tragedy into something other than what it was will find Tottle's work invaluable" (The Ukrainian Canadian, April 1988, p.
-24), on which historian Roman Serbyn commented that "in the era of glasnost, Szczesny could have rendered his readers no greater disservice".
+In a review of Tottle's book in the Ukrainian Canadian Magazine, published by the Association of United Ukrainian Canadians, Wilfred Szczesny wrote: "Members of the general public who want to know about the famine, its extent and causes, and about the motives and techniques of those who would make this tragedy into something other than what it was will find Tottle's work invaluable".
+Historian Roman Serbyn responded that "in the era of glasnost, Szczesny could have rendered his readers no greater disservice".
+Serbyn likened Tottle's book to The Hoax of the Twentieth Century, a work of Holocaust denial by Arthur Butz.
 Some of Tottle's material appeared in a 1988 article in the Village Voice, "In Search of a Soviet Holocaust: A 55-Year-Old Famine Feeds the Right".

 In 1988, the nonprofit World Congress of Free Ukrainians held an International Commission of Inquiry Into the 1932–33 Famine in Ukraine to establish whether the famine existed and its cause.
-Tottle's book was examined during the Brussels sitting of the commission, held between 23–27 May 1988, with testimony from various expert witnesses.
-The commission president Professor Jacob Sundberg claimed that Tottle received assistance from the Soviet government, based on information in the book that he felt would not be easily publicly available.
+Tottle's book was examined during the Brussels sitting of the commission, held between 23 and 27 May 1988, with testimony from various expert witnesses.
+The commission president Professor Jacob Sundberg claimed that Tottle received assistance from the Soviet government, based on information in the book that he argued would not have been available to the general public.

 Modern politics and law

 Background

 The issue of the Holodomor has been a point of contention between Russia and Ukraine, as well as within Ukrainian politics.
 According to opinion polls, Russia has experienced an increase in pro-Stalin sentiments since the year 2000, with over half viewing Stalin favourably in 2015.
 Since independence, Ukrainian governments have passed a number of laws dealing with the Holodomor and the Soviet past.

 By 2009, Holodomor denial was a matter of Russian government policy and the subject of its disinformation operations.
-The Russian government does not recognize the famine as an act of genocide against Ukrainians, viewing it rather as a "tragedy" that affected the Soviet Union as a whole, while current Russian President Vladimir Putin denies the genocide ever happened.
+The Russian government does not recognize the famine as an act of genocide against Ukrainians, viewing it rather as a "tragedy" that affected the Soviet Union as a whole.
 A 2008 letter from Russian president Dmitry Medvedev to Ukrainian president Viktor Yushchenko asserted that "the tragic events of the 1930s are being used in Ukraine in order to achieve instantaneous and conformist political goals."

+Although from writers such as Alexander Motyl, his research indicated that Soviet and Russian denialism has paradoxically strengthened efforts to preserve the memory of the Holodomor both in Ukraine and among Ukrainian diasporas.
+The attempt to erase historical memory has motivated Ukrainian activists, scholars, and policymakers to institutionalize Holodomor remembrance as a central pillar of national identity.
+As former Ukrainian president Leonid Kuchma had established a national Holodomor Memorial Day in November of 1988, which was renamed to the Day of Memory for Victims of the Holodomors and Political Repressions in 2004.